 By Casandra Karpiak from Karpiak Caravan

 You can access Dune du Pilat by both train and car.
-From Bordeaux, it is a 70km drive or a 50 min train trip plus bus line.
+It is a 70km drive or a 50 min train trip from Bordeaux plus a bus line.
 There is a parking lot for vehicles which is a quick walk to the seasonal staircase to access the Dune.

 Gorge du Verdon, Provence